-4. Implement patient care plans in collaboration with the patient, caregivers and other health care professionals.
+6. Implement a care plan in collaboration with the patient, others trusted by the patient, and other health professionals.

-- Participate in direct patient care for disease management of chronic illnesses as directed by the preceptor. - Demonstrate the ability to recommend changes in drug therapy to patients, pharmacists and other healthcare providers. - Implement these changes with the patient, caregivers and other health care professionals (i.e. counseling, health coaching, disease state management, etc.)
+- Participate in direct patient care for disease management of chronic illnesses as directed by the preceptor. - Demonstrate the ability to recommend changes in drug therapy to patients, pharmacists, and other healthcare providers. - Implement these changes with the patient, caregivers, and other health care professionals (i.e., counseling, health coaching, disease state management, etc.) - Apply collaborative practice agreements to optimize drug therapy.